FrameworkComputer/linux-docs/Ubuntu24.04LTS-Setup-amd-fw16.md

 ----------------------------------------

-## Framework Laptop 16 not providing all of the expected refresh rates in kernels 6.9 and up.
+## Framework Laptop 16 not providing all of the expected refresh rates in kernels 6.9 and up - affects 24.10 Ubuntu at this time.
+###

 [Framework Laptop 16 not providing all of the expected refresh rates ](https://github.com/FrameworkComputer/linux-docs/blob/main/amdgpu-workarounds/amdgpu_freesync_video/amdgpu_freesync_video.md#amdgpufreesync_video1-parameter-workaround-franework-laptop-16-only)